whuang288alex/video_feature_extraction/README.md

-# Extracting Features frOm Videos
+# Extracting Features from Videos

 This directory contains the code to extract features from video datasets using mainstream vision models such as Slowfast, i3d, c3d, CLIP, etc.